tembugi/grok-build-status/README.md

 # Grok Status

-Unofficial macOS menu extra for Grok Build.
+Unofficial macOS menu extra for **Grok Build**.
 It sits in the menu bar and shows whether a session is idle, running, waiting for you, or done.

+You already need Grok Build.
+This app only reads `~/.grok`.
+It does not start sessions or talk to Grok.

 Not affiliated with SpaceXAI.